 Dietary supplements tend to have fewer side effects than medication, especially NSAIDs.
-You could give your dog natural supplements with nutrients like omega-3 fatty acids that promote joint health.
+You could give your dog natural supplements with nutrients like omega-3 fatty acids that promote joint health such as fish oil for dogs.
 Many popular supplements include green-lipped mussel, which supposedly reduces inflammation and gives your dog extra nutrients.
 Just make sure you avoid supplements that could trigger your dog’s allergies, if applicable.

 For extreme cases, your dog could undergo surgery to repair or replace its joints.
 Surgery isn’t cheap, but it could prolong your dog’s lifespan or improve its quality of life.
 You might have to find a specialist if your vet can’t perform the surgery at their clinic.

 In the meantime, make your house as comfortable as possible for your dog.
 Add more padding to their dog bed, or invest in a bed made specifically for aging dogs.
 If you have stairs in your house, buy a dog ramp or add extra padding.
 Add nonstick flooring to tile, wood floors, and other slick surfaces to keep your dog from slipping and injuring themselves even further.

 You might be surprised to learn that some clinics offer massages for dogs with arthritis.
 If you can’t find one in your area, look them up online.
 You could also lookup massage techniques online, but don’t try anything without talking to an expert first.
 You could accidentally injure your dog and make their arthritis even worse.